Puranga Conquista Sustainable Development Reserve: Creation and operation

 In January 2014 a federal justice granted an injunction requested by the Federal Public Ministry of Amazonas that FUNAI should create a technical group to demarcate the indigenous land and submit a final report within six months.

-The judge pointed out that the lengthy delays had allowed non-indigenous people to move in and caused great damage to the indigenous communities.
+The judge said that the lengthy delays had allowed non-indigenous people to move in and caused great damage to the indigenous communities.

 Demarcation should allow delivery of infrastructure such as a school and health clinic..

 The Puranga Conquista Sustainable Development Reserve was finally created by law 4015 of 24 March 2014 to support sustainable development for the traditional populations who were living in the Rio Negro State Park South Section.

 The law amended the boundaries of the state park and the Aturiá-Apuauzinho section of the Rio Negro Left Bank Environmental Protection Area to create the reserve with an area of 76936 ha.

 85% of the RDS was from the state park.

 Creation of the RDS was hailed as a great victory for the indigenous Baré and Kambeba people and the riverine communities who had lived in the area for more than twenty years before the state park was created.

 Objectives were to conserve the ecosystems and to support scientific, cultural, educational and recreational activities in an area where the threatened pied tamarin (Saguinus bicolor) is found.

-However, environmental and social groups have expressed concern that the reduced protection may result in the reserve being used by private interests or government sectors in an indiscriminate manner, as had happened with the downgrading of the conservation units on the Tapajós so a complex of hydroelectric power plants could be built..
+Environmental and social groups have expressed concern that the reduced protection may result in the reserve being used by private interests or government sectors in an indiscriminate manner, as had happened with the downgrading of the conservation units on the Tapajós so a complex of hydroelectric power plants could be built..

 On 2–8 September 2014 eight researcher from the IPÊ, in partnership with the Grupo Natureza, Sociedade e Conservação (NSC), met with 169 families in the RDS to complete the Social and Environmental Indicators for Conservation Units questionnaire.

 A simplified set of 21 indicators was used.

 Results would be used to guide programs to promote sociobiodiversity in the region.